NicoHood/HoodLoader2/Readme.md

 This project went through a lot of phases and has now reached an HID library with 3 software solutions.
 The idea is to enable enhanced USB functions to almost all 'standard' Arduino boards (Uno, Mega, Leonardo, Micro).
 To make things more clear the HID Software is in a separate repository than the HoodLoader (1 & 2) sources.
+HoodLoader 1&2 is only used for an Uno/Mega to actually enable USB functions.
+To use HoodLoader1&2 you also need the HID Project.
-HoodLoader installation instructions are in their own repositories.
+HoodLoader 1&2 and HID Project installation instructions are in their own repositories.

 **The [HID Project](https://github.com/NicoHood/HID) contains 3 software solutions:**
 * Arduino Leonardo/(Pro)Micro extended USB HID-report descriptors
 * [HoodLoader1](https://github.com/NicoHood/HoodLoader) 328/2560 HID Serial Protocol functions (Uno/Mega)
 * [HoodLoader2](https://github.com/NicoHood/HoodLoader2) 16u2 USB cores with HID (Uno/Mega)

-The API (syntax/usage) is always the same for each project, so you can port code from one device to another very easy.
+The API (syntax/usage) of the HID Project is always the same for each solution, you can port code from one device to another very easy.
+The installation is also the same every time.
+Once installed you can use all 3 software parts automatically.

+Make sure to read the upgrade instructions carefully, since it might have changed from one version to the other.
-But you should know in what way the version differ.
-To use HoodLoader1&2 you also need the HID Project.
+You should know in what way the version differ.
+For Arduino Leonardo/Micro/16u2(HoodLoader2) it is an enhanced USB core addition.
+The HoodLoader1 API is "only" a Serial Protocol conversion of the HID report to the 16u2 with the 'old' HoodLoader1.

 Overview: Features/Limitations
 ==============================